Skip to main content

 How reconciliation works

 Reconciliation in End Close is configured through the dashboard.
-You create a reconciliation that links two sides of data sources (Side A and Side B), then define rules that control how records are matched across those sides.
+You create a reconciliation that links two sides of data streams (Side A and Side B), then define rules that control how records are matched across those sides.
 When a new record is created, End Close automatically runs it against the applicable reconciliation rules.
-If a match is found, both records are updated to reconciled (or partially_reconciled if the amounts don’t fully offset).
+If a match is found, both records are marked as reconciled.
 If no match is found, the record stays unreconciled until a matching counterpart arrives.
 You can monitor reconciliation results through the dashboard or by subscribing to webhook events.